Determining the Cost of Care

 The Different Factors to Consider

 The overall cost is dependent on a variety of factors.
-Though no two situations are the same, the general home care service costs about $20 - $30 an hour.
+Though no two situations are the same, the general home care service cost ranges from $25 - $40 an hour, depending on location and care needs.
 Home Helpers Home Care develops care plans based on your unique needs.

 - The factors that will determine your exact cost include: